pluto-tofu/pluto-tofu/README.md

 - 👋 Hi, I’m @pluto-tofu
-[![An image of @plutotofu's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/plutotofu)](https://holopin.io/@plutotofu)
+- I'm a second year undergrad student at IIIT Delhi [![An image of @plutotofu's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/plutotofu)](https://holopin.io/@plutotofu)

 <!---